 “Time’s glory is to calm contending kings, to stamp the seal of time in aged things”, wrote William Shakespeare.
-It seems now that the time is near when print media will finally bend after the glory of centuries in the competition of electronic media.
+It seems now that the time is near when print media will finally bend after glory of centuries in the competition of electronic media.

-The coming up of audiovisual media has already set its feet in the current society, straining the print industry since the 21st century.
-While traditional print media has already flourished a lot since the beginning of the media industry.
+The coming up of audio visual media has already set its feet in the current society, straining the print industry since the 21st century.
+While traditional print media has already flourished a lot since the beginning, of the media industry.
 The Times of India and The Hindustan Times were the newspapers that used to have a legacy at the time they came.

-Times Group, the publishing giant of the media industry launched Times Internet tried to experiment with AR-based contents with a message conveying videos and more, which was never the focus area of the publishing house.
+Times Group, the publishing giant of the media industry launched Times Internet tried to experiment with AR-based content with a message conveying videos and more, which was never the focus area of the publishing house.
 Since the fall in readership of the national daily, alternative ideas came up, for the survival of the brand.

 Seeing the decline in newspaper readership, many media houses came up with parallel digital subsidiaries to experiment with the content model, which needs a subscription.
-Although, the digital game was largely driven by free online publications like NDTV, Economic Times, Moneycontrol, News 18, Indian Express, First Post, and many other houses like these.
-These houses have always gathered the attention of the public by diversifying into webinars, podcasts, videos, and many other aspects rather than articles.
+Although, the digital game was largely driven by free online publications like NDTV, Economic Times, Moneycontrol, News 18, Indian Express, First Post and many other houses like these.
+These houses have always gathered the attention of the public by diversifying into webinars, podcasts, videos, and many other aspects rather than, articles.

 COVID-19 AND NEWSPAPER

-In the week of March 9-15 of this year visits to websites for the general news category went up to, 50% according to ComScore, an American media measurement and analytics company.
+In the week of March 9-15 of this year visits to websites for the general news category, went up to, 50% according to ComScore, an American media measurement and analytics company.
 The usage of mobile news apps has gone up to 453% according to the insights provided by InMobi.

 Around forty national dailies went online during the due course of lockdown to sustain their position in the market, and very few have been able to resume their services.
 Moreover, the very fact from which these print agencies gained their revenue was advertisements, which again is taking place in a digital format.